School Building Issues

 Building Successful Programs to Address Chemical Risks in Schools: A Workbook with Templates, Tips and Techniques

 New mercury legislation and its impact on schools

 Joint letter from Commissioner Driscoll and Acting DEP Commissioner O'Donnell

 Department of Environmental Protection Mercury Management

 Executive Office of Labor and Workforce Development (EOLWD)

 School Building Property: Applicable Laws

 Chapter 40, Section 3 - Town; power to hold, lease and convey property

-With the approval of the school committee and the Commissioner of Education, a city or town may rent or lease surplus space in a school building in actual use, provided that such joint occupancy does not interfere with educational programs being conducted in said building.
+With the approval of the school committee and the Commissioner of Elementary and Secondary Education, a city or town may rent or lease surplus space in a school building in actual use, provided that such joint occupancy does not interfere with educational programs being conducted in said building.